 On keeping up with FOAM

-Dr. Landy That leads us to owensowens817’s questions, who writes:
+Dr. Landy That leads us to another question:

 “Dr. Weingart – thank you for being open to questions on Figure1!
 You are certainly a subject matter expert and an influence to many in EMS.
 Do you have any advice regarding how many articles/journals/podcasts we should be reviewing daily to keep fresh?
 With FOAM, one could spend hours reviewing the latest and greatest”

-Dr. Weingart I did a talk on this and it’s up on the podcast site.
-It’s called the path to insanity and by the title you should basically get an idea of what I don’t recommend doing, which is what I do: I try to read every single research study that is even tangentially related to my field of practice, critical care.
-I just to listen to any podcast out there, and any blog post that I try to read.
-That is not sustainable unless you want to eliminate everything else in your life except for friends, family and work, which is pretty much what I have done.
+I did a talk on this and it’s up on the podcast site.
+It’s called the path to insanity and by the title, you should basically get an idea of what I don’t recommend doing, which is what I do: I try to read every single research study that is even tangentially related to my field of practice, critical care.
+I just listen to any podcast out there, and any blog post that I try to read.
+That is not sustainable unless you want to eliminate everything else in your life except for friends, family, and work, which is pretty much what I have done.

 I don’t recommend that as a path, but there’s an economic principle called the Pareto Principle.
 It’s the 80⁄20 rule which applies to most things in life: To get 80% of the benefit it only takes 20% of the effort.
 It’s that last 10-20% that requires the other 80% of the effort, so you can get almost all of the way there by doing a much more streamlined approach.
 I cut the 60 journals I read to 12 journals a month.
 Which, when you think about it, means if you are reading one journal every three days, you are of course not reading a journal cover to cover.

-Dr. Landy Not everyone has the appetite or the capacity to be an aggregator, but certainly everybody should be consuming some of these resources.
-Can you give us some tips on how to construct construct reading filters?
+Not everyone has the appetite or the capacity to be an aggregator, but certainly, everybody should be consuming some of these resources.
+Can you give us some tips on how to construct reading filters?

 I could do it for people that are in the resuscitation world, which is that Venn diagram where critical care and emergency medicine meet.
 If you were to read EMCrit, that would be a pretty good start, and I’m not saying that because of my stuff.
 I’m saying that because of the incredible team that we started to gather.
 Folks like Josh Farkas, who is trolling through every piece of literature in critical care and just doing these amazing blog posts about it.
 You have Rory Spiegel, reading every piece of emergency medicine literature and doing amazing blog posts about it, and then you have me doing podcasts every couple weeks to fill in the gaps that they’re not hitting, or maybe to really emphasize their work.